 “YIMBY St. Pete is part of a nationwide movement that acknowledges that decades of exclusionary housing policy have failed American cities.
 If we want to actually fix this problem, we need bolder, more holistic changes to the regulations that prohibit supply from meeting demand.”

 Vice President, Feldman Equities

 “It’s only through community activism that we will finally overcome the bias towards single-family zoning.
 YIMBY St. Pete shines a light on affordable housing policies that should’ve been implemented a long time ago.”

-— Frank Wells, Chief Impact Officer, Bright Community Trust
+Chief Community Officer, Bright Community Trust